 Chili Cook Off and Bake Sale: Every year the Episcopal Church Women sponsor a chili cook off and bake sale to raise funds for the Alzheimer’s Association.

-Emmanuel’s Discretionary Fund: Emmanuel’s Rector (Minister) is provided with funds that are used at his discretion to assist those in need in our community.
+Emmanuel’s Discretionary Fund: Emmanuel’s Rector (Minister) is provided with funds that are used at her discretion to assist those in need in our community.
 The funds are provided through specific gifts and from the plate collection from the third Sunday of each month.

 Emmanuel Episcopal also supports the Diocese, the Episcopal Relief and Development Fund and the Episcopal United Thank Offering which support important ministries outside of our local community.